 Records of an average person’s browsing history may not be worth much, but when you add every citizen of the U.S. to the equation, the value becomes millions of dollars.

-ISPs want your personal data so they can sell it to the highest bidder (if law allows).
-Advertisers and titans of Web search want it so they can display products they know you’re interested in.
-Finally, the government wants access to your activities, incase they find a reason to spy on you.
+ISPs want your personal data so they can sell it to the highest bidder or find ways to upsell you.
+Advertisers and titans of Web search want to track your online activity so they can display products you’re most likely to be interested in.
+Finally, governments want access to your online activities, in case they find a reason to monitor them.

 These players are becoming a bigger threat to your online privacy by the day, and it’s about time you stood up to this menace.
-It starts by protecting yourself, namely with Tor, a VPN or proxy.
-There’s no perfect solution, however it should be said they’re not all in the same league either.
-So let’s look at the pros and cons of each of these technologies.
+It starts by protecting yourself, namely with Tor, a VPN, or a proxy.

 Tor